The 3 Chelsea kids Mourinho tipped for stardom in 2014 & how they fared

 “They are part of a process the club started without me.
 At this moment, we have players who will be Chelsea players.
 And when they become Chelsea players, they will become England players, almost for sure.”

-We’ve taken a look at how those three players have fared over the last seven years.
+We’ve taken a look at how those three players have fared over the last eight years.

 Baker was handed his first-team debut early in Mourinho’s second spell at the club, coming off the bench against Derby County in the FA Cup in January 2014.

-After a very brief spell at Sheffield Wednesday, he joined MK Dons in February 2015, impressing alongside Dele Alli as they won promotion to the Championship.
+After a very brief spell at Sheffield Wednesday, he joined MK Dons in February 2015, playing alongside Dele Alli as they won promotion to the Championship.

 Baker impressed throughout his two seasons on loan with Dutch side Vitesse Arnhem before returning to England with Middlesbrough, Marcelo Bielsa’s Leeds and Reading.

 During his time at Fortuna Dusseldorf in 2019-20, he made just nine appearances, scored a comical own goal and was accused of going AWOL by the manager.

 In 2020-21 came an eighth loan spell away from Stamford Bridge with Baker joining up with former Blues coach Eddie Newton at Turkish side Trabzonspor.

 Newton was sacked after just nine games, but Baker went to play 34 games in the Super Lig before returning to Chelsea.